Anson County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding, independent of your criminal DUI case.
-Its sole purpose is to determine whether the North Carolina DMV had legal grounds to suspend your driver's license administratively.
-The burden of proof is lower than in a criminal trial.
-The DMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.
+The ALR hearing is an administrative proceeding, separate from your criminal court case.
+The purpose of the hearing is to determine whether the DMV was justified in suspending your driver's license.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving while impaired.

 How to Prepare

 - Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, receipts, or anything that casts doubt on the accuracy of the breath/blood test or the legality of the initial stop.
+This may include witness statements, dashcam footage, or any other documentation that challenges the basis for the suspension.

 Possible Outcomes

-- Suspension Upheld: The DMV determines that the suspension is warranted, and your license remains suspended.
+- Suspension Upheld: The DMV affirms the license suspension.

 Hardship/Restricted License in North Carolina

-Even with a suspended license, you may be eligible for a limited driving privilege, often called a hardship or restricted license, in North Carolina.
+If your license is suspended, you may be eligible for a hardship or restricted license in North Carolina.

-- What You Can Drive For: Typically, a restricted license allows you to drive to and from work, school, medical appointments, and substance abuse treatment programs.
+- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, or substance abuse treatment.

-- Costs and Application Process: Applying for a restricted license involves a fee and requires submitting documentation to the court.
-The application process can be complex, so consult with an attorney.
+- Costs and Application Process: There are fees associated with applying for a restricted license.
+The application process involves submitting documentation to the court.

 Getting Your License Back